Thursday, June 4, 2026

 Cons of Trading a Financed Vehicle

-• Negative Equity Risks: Such being if they roll over negative equity into customers’ new loans, then that will um… increase their debt and interest payments.
+• Negative Equity Risks: If they roll over negative equity into customers’ new loans, then that will increase their debt and interest payments.

 • Lower Trade-In Value: Dealers can usually offer less than you’d probably get from a private sale.